 Students wishing to discuss their career path, film festivals or receive notes on their projects should schedule a Zoom meeting with Lex McNaughton via Handshake.
+Are you an SFTV alum?
+Head on over to our alumni opportunities page!

 There are countless film festivals in the United States and internationally.
 Having a solid understanding of how to use film festival strategy to your advantage as a filmmaker can save a lot of time and money which is why we focus on film festival education.
 We have ongoing conversations about which festivals will support your film, help build an audience and lead you to future opportunities.